w3f/General-Grants-Program/grants/speculative/sunshine.md

 # Additional Information

+Each milestone will be one month.
+We plan to start in January 2020 and finish all objectives under milestone 3 by the end of March 2020.
+All code will be delivered inside docker containers.

 Work has been done so far
 * mechanism design in [documentation](https://web3garden.github.io/sunshine-book/) (which is now a bit outdated but contains the thoughts behind a previous iteration of the runtime, much of which will stay the same depending on feedback from user research during the first milestone)
 * (Amar and David) already experienced with substrate development